paritytech/substrate-api-sidecar/README.md

 1. Update the substrate-api-sidecar version in the docs by going into `docs/src/openapi-v1.yaml`, and changing the `version` field under `info` to the releases respected version.
 Then run `yarn build:docs`.

 1. Update `CHANGELOG.md` by looking at merged PRs since the last release.
 Follow the format of previous releases.
 Only record dep updates if they reflect type definition updates as those affect the users API.
+It will also help to sort previous PR's by "recently updated" in order to see all PR's merged since the last release.

     Make sure to note if it is a high upgrade priority (e.g. it has type definitions for an upcoming runtime upgrade to a Parity maintained network).